surfstudio/debug-screen-ios/README.md

 - **FeatureToggle** - Provides toggles for activate / disable your application features
 - **SelectionList** - Allows you to implement element selection from list (using UIPickerView)

-Also library has ready-to-use components, can be used for builing logger section.
+Also library has ready-to-use components, can be used for building logger section.

 ### Services